techno-tim/techno-boto-slack/README.md

 Slack Node SDK https://slack.dev/node-slack-sdk/

+Don't forget to ⭐ this repo and fork it too! 👆

 ## Getting started

 If you need help setting up your machine for JavaScript development, see https://www.youtube.com/watch?v=kL8iGErULiw